csrdelft/bb/README.md

 found. `readContent` has an optional parameter for tags which are forbidden to be in this tag.
 For instance a `[sup]` tag cannot contain another sup tag or a sub tag.

-A tag has access to an environment, which is by default of type `CsrDelft\bb\BBenv` (can be overridden).
+A tag has access to an environment, which is by default of type `CsrDelft\BbBundle\Parser\Bbenv` (can be overridden).

 ### Custom tag example